Hoomanzoh79/Api-Hz-Clothing-Store/README.md

 # Api-Hz-Clothing-Store
- This is an online store project using  Django Rest Framework.
+ This is a Rest API for an online store project using  Django Rest Framework.

  Languages and Tools: